-For the year ended December 31, 2011, we recorded \$2.6 million of deferred compensation expense (formerly share-based compensation expense).
-These expenses represented the unvested stock options and restricted stock units under the former share-based compensation plans at their original grant-date fair value, adjusted for the right to receive \$8.75 in cash, based upon terms of the Merger Agreement.
-This amount also included the recognition of new, cash-based deferred compensation awarded in 2011 which has vesting attributes similar to the former share-based awards.
+For the year ended December 31, 2012 and 2011, we recorded \$1.2 million and \$2.6 million, respectively of deferred compensation expense (formerly share-based compensation expense).
+These expenses represented the unvested stock options and restricted stock units under the former share-based compensation plans at their original grant-date fair value, modified for the right to receive \$8.75 in cash, based upon terms of the Merger Agreement.
+This amount also included the recognition of new, cash-based deferred compensation awarded in 2011 and 2012 which has vesting attributes similar to the former share-based awards.